13 new Covid deaths, including person aged between 10-19

-A person aged between 10 and 19 is one of 13 people reported to have died from Covid-19 today.
+A person aged between 10 and 19 is one of 13 people reported to have died with Covid-19 today.

 Of the other deaths, five people were in their 70s, six in their 80s, and one person was over 90, according to the Ministry of Health.